GoogleCloudPlatform/dataflow-prediction-example/README.md

       --output $PROJECT:mnist.predict
   ```

-  The `--source bq` option which indicates that the prediction data source
+  The flag `--source bq` indicates that the prediction data source
   and prediction results are stored in BigQuery tables.

   By clicking on the Cloud Dataflow menu on the Cloud Console, you find